odys-z/shader-demo/README.md

 This is a temp repo for now.
 The js lib distribution will using Webpack in the future.
 For now, there is a helping tool, cp-res, in shader-demo/lib directory for copying necessary files.
 Users need modify the "src" array to indicate their git location, then copy files to their application/oz dir.

+The bash script is only can be used in linux.

 The [shadertoy](https://en.wikipedia.org/wiki/Shadertoy) and raymatching is some how different from the well known style of 3d rendering, see [2].

 This repository is a testing project using three.js for running shaders from shadertoy